aws/aws-cdk/packages/aws-cdk/CONTRIBUTING.md

 Unit tests are automatically run as part of the regular build.
 Integration tests aren't run automatically since they have nontrivial requirements to run.

+### Looking for the CDK CLI integration tests?

+The CDK CLI integration tests live in @aws-cdk-testing.
+See [here](../../packages/%40aws-cdk-testing/cli-integ/README.md) for more information on the tests and how to run them.

 ### Three ways of running the tests

 We are reusing the same set of integration tests in 3 ways.
 In each of